PedRaMNG/working-memory-with-self-repairing/README.md

 # Requirements:

 * MATLAB 2018 or later.
-* A system with minimum 32 G of ram.
+* The minimum required amount of RAM is 32 GB

 # Settings